JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 #pip show influxdb
 ```

-* This code will test that we get data and the the connections are working:
+* [This code](https://github.com/JAlcocerT/RPi/tree/main/Z_IoT/DHT11-to-InfluxDB) will test that we get data and the the connections are working: `Python_DHT11_Test.py`

 ```py